 • brain and vascular imaging (± perfusion) are performed

-• none of the following procedures (except for stabilization of vital signs, BP correction, and non-contrast CT scan) should delay recanalization therapy
+• none of the following procedures (except for stabilizing vital signs, correcting blood pressure, and performing non-contrast CT scan) should delay recanalization therapy

-• monitor baseline vital signs during transport and diagnostic evaluation (at least secure oximetry and pulse rate during the CT scan)
+• monitor baseline vital signs during transport and diagnostic evaluation (at least oximetry.
+BP, and pulse rate during the CT scan)

 Initial assessment and stabilization of vital functions